Mir Shawkat Ali: Bangladesh Liberation War

-In Bangladesh Army
+Bangladesh

 In 1972, Shawkat was promoted to colonel and inaugurated the 65th Independent Infantry Brigade at Kaptai.
-He was soon promoted to brigadier general on January 1974 and was appointed as Chief of General Staff of the Army.
+He was soon promoted to brigadier general in January 1974 and was appointed as commandant of the School of Infantry and Tactics.
+During the 3 November 1975 Bangladeshi coup d'état, Shawkat remained loyal to the military administration and was designated as the chief of general staff, succeeding Brigadier General Khaled Mosharraf, who took over as chief martial law administrator of the country.
+On 18 November 1975, Shawkat was upgraded to major general and formed the 9th Infantry Division in Sher-e-Bangla Nagar, which he served simultaneously along with his administrative duties.
 He was also chairman of Old Dhaka Development Committee and Chief Martial Law Administrator of Dhaka.
 In April 1974, when President Anwar Sadat of Egypt gifted 30 T-54 tanks to Bangladesh, he led a military delegation to collect them.
-On November 1975, Shawkat was ameliorated as major general and formed the 9th Infantry Division in Sher-e-Bangla Nagar which he served simultaneously along with his administrative duties.
-On 1976, Shawkat was furthermore designated as president of Bangladesh Football Federation which he served till 1978.
+In 1976, Shawkat was furthermore designated as president of the Bangladesh Football Federation, which he served till 1978.

-During the 1976 Bogra Mutiny, he pinned down the 9th Infantry Division with 46th Independent Infantry Brigade.
-After the 1977 Bangladesh air force mutiny, he was posted to 55th Infantry Divison while his colleague and rival major general Muhammed Abul Manzur succeeded him as the chief of general staff.
-However after the assassination of President Ziaur Rahman, Manzur contacted him and gave him orders from a "revolutionary council".
+During the 1976 Bogra Mutiny, he pinned down the 9th Infantry Division with the 46th Independent Infantry Brigade.
+After the 1977 Bangladesh Air Force mutiny, he was posted to the 55th Infantry Division, while his colleague and rival Major General Muhammed Abul Manzur, succeeded him as the chief of general staff.
+However, after the assassination of President Ziaur Rahman, Manzur contacted him and gave him orders from a "revolutionary council".
 Ali refused to follow them and remained loyal to the civilian government.
-President Abdus Sattar appointed Shawkat as principal staff officer of supreme command headquarters which he served till December 1981.
-Shawkat was promoted to brevet lieutenant general and went to leave per retirement same year.
+President Abdus Sattar appointed Shawkat as principal staff officer of supreme command headquarters, which he served till July 1981.
+Shawkat was promoted to brevet lieutenant general and went on leave per retirement the same year.

 Political career

-After retirement, he served as the ambassador to Egypt, Austria, United Kingdom, Sudan, Germany, and Portugal.
+After retirement, he served as the ambassador to Egypt, Austria, the United Kingdom, Sudan, Germany, and Portugal.
 He resigned his diplomatic post in protest against the dictatorship of Hussain Muhammad Ershad.

 He joined the Bangladesh Nationalist Party shortly afterwards.
 In 1991, he was elected to parliament from Dhaka-8.
-He was the state minister Food, and cabinet minister of Labour and Manpower.
-He was the vice president of Sector Commanders Forum.
+He was the state minister for food, and cabinet minister of labour and manpower.
+He was the vice president of the Sector Commanders Forum.

 War criminals trial

-As a freedom fighter, he took issue with BNP's alliance with Jamaat-e-Islami since their top leaders were accused of war crime.
+As a freedom fighter, he took issue with BNP's alliance with Jamaat-e-Islami since their top leaders were accused of war crimes.
 He left BNP because of disagreements with chairperson Khaleda Zia regarding Jamaat-e-Islami inclusion in the Four Party Alliance.
 In a statement, he said:

 It hurts my conscience when I have to sit with Razakaar and al-Badrs at the same table.
 It reminds me of the days in 1971 when boys fought under my command and laid down their lives.

-He was one of the pioneers of war crimes trial movement.
+He was one of the pioneers of the war crimes trial movement.
 He campaigned countrywide to raise support for the trial.

 Death

 On 20 November 2010, he died in Dhaka, Bangladesh.
-He was buried with full military honors in Banani Military graveyard.
+He was buried with full military honors in the Banani Military graveyard.